-Match Agreement Activities and Drawdown - 5 points
+Match Agreement Activities and Drawdown - Required but not Scored

-- 8. Describe the activities the Center will conduct as part of the scope of work of the federal or private match agreement(s) and how this TAP proposed Scope of Work will build on that existing base programming.
-Be sure to include: - 1) How the Center will draw down all federal or private funds available during the grant period. - 2) A plan of action and commitment to fully draw down the funds using local cash match (if applicable to the match agreement). - 3) When the Center expects to have proof of continuing award (if the federal or private award term period is set to expire prior to the end of the TAP2024 Program year (September 30, 2025)).
+Describe the activities the Center will conduct as part of the scope of work of the federal or private match agreement(s) and how this TAP proposed Scope of Work will build on that existing base programming.
+Be sure to include:

+• How the Center will draw down all federal or private funds available during the grant period.

+- A plan of action and commitment to fully draw down the funds using local cash match (if applicable to the match agreement). - When the Center expects to have proof of continuing award (if the federal or private award term period is set to expire prior to the end of the TAP2025 Program year (September 30, 2026)).
 As a reminder, all TAP participating organizations must have an active federal or private award.
-(5 points)